 Metric Indicator spp.
-1 REC EcoSpecs REC TPC (Biotic) REC TPC (Habitat) Ecological status PES Present ecological status of fish is in an E (26.98%).
+1 REC EcoSpecs REC TPC (Biotic) REC TPC (Habitat) Ecological status PES Present ecological status of fish is in a E (26.98%).
 Decrease of PES into a lower EC than PES.
 Any deterioration in habitat that results in decrease in FROC of species.
-Species richness All indigenous species 8 of the expected 12 indigenous fish species estimated to be present in the reach under PES. >10% decrease in species richness.
-Loss in diversity, abundance and condition of velocity-depth categories and cover features that lead to a loss of species.
-Requirement for flowing water ANAT estimated to occur at a FROC of 0.5 under PES have a high requirement for flow during all life stages and is the most applicable indicator species for flow modification.
+Species richness all indigenous species 8 of the expected 12 indigenous fish species estimated to be present in the reach under PES. >10% decrease in species richness.
+Loss in diversity, abundance and condition of velocity- depth categories and cover features that lead to a loss of species.
+Requirement for flowing water.
+ANAT estimated to occur at a FROC of 0.5 under PES have a high requirement for flow during all life stages and is the most applicable indicator species for flow modification.
 Reduced suitability (abundance and quality) of flowing habitats (i.e. decreased flows, increased zero flows, altered seasonality).
-FD habitats ANAT estimated to occur at a FROC of 0.5 under PES have a high requirement for FD habitats and are the most applicable indicator species for this velocity- depth category.
-Reduced suitability (abundance and quality) of FD habitats (i.e. decreased flows, increased zero flows) FS habitats ANAT ANAT estimated to occur at a FROC of 0.5 under PES have a high requirement for FS habitats and is the most applicable indicator species for this velocity- depth category.
+Fast- Deep(FD) Habitats ANAT estimated to occur at a FROC of 0.5 under PES have a high requirement for fast-deep habitats and are the most applicable indicator species for this velocity-depth category.
+Reduced suitability (abundance and quality) of FD habitats (i.e. decreased flows, increased zero flows) Fast-Shallow (FS) habitats, ANAT ANAT estimated to occur at a FROC of 0.5 under PES have a high requirement for fast-shallow habitats and is the most applicable indicator species for this velocity-depth category.
 ANAT absent during two consecutive surveys OR present at FROC of <0.5.
 Reduced suitability (abundance and quality) of FS habitats (i.e. decreased flows, increased zero flows).
 Substrate ANAT estimated to occur at a FROC of 0.5 under PES have a high requirement for substrate of good quality and is the most applicable indicator species for this habitat feature.
 Increased sedimentation of riffle/rapid substrates, excessive algal growth on substrates, Increased sedimentation of riffle/rapid substrates, excessive algal growth on substrates.
 Water quality intolerance ANAT estimated to occur at a FROC of 0.5 under PES have a high requirement for unmodified water quality and is the most applicable indicator species for water quality deterioration.
 Decreased water quality (especially flow related water quality variables such as oxygen).
 Overhanging vegetation BVIV BVIV estimated to occur at a FROC of 2 under PES have a high requirement for overhanging vegetation and is the most applicable indicator species for this habitat feature.
-BVIV absent during two consecutive surveys Significant change in overhanging vegetation habitats.
-SS habitats BVIV estimated to occur at a FROC of 2 under PES have a high requirement for SS habitats and is the most applicable indicator species for this velocity-depth category.
-OR present at FROC of <2.
+BVIV absent during two consecutive surveys OR present at FROC of <2.
+Significant change in overhanging vegetation habitats.
+Slow-shallow (SS) habitats BVIV BVIV estimated to occur at a FROC of 2 under PES have a high requirement for slow-shallow habitats and is the most applicable indicator species for this velocity-depth category.
+ON present at PNOC of \$2.
 Significant change in SS habitat suitability (i.e. increased flows, altered seasonality, increased sedimentation of slow habitats).
-Instream vegetation TREN estimated to occur at a FROC of 1 under PES have a high requirement for instream vegetation and TREN a TREN absent during two consecutive surveys OR present at FROC of <1.
-Significant change in overhanging vegetation habitats (overgrazing, flow modification, use of herbicides, agriculture) Undercut banks PPHI PPHI estimated to occur at a FROC of 1.5 under PES have a high requirement for undercut banks and is the most applicable indicator species for this PPHI absent during two consecutive surveys OR present at FROC of <1.5.
+Instream vegetation TREN TREN estimated to occur at a FROC of 1 under PES have a high requirement for instream vegetation and is the most applicable indicator species for this velocity-depth category.
+TREN absent during two consecutive surveys OR present at FROC of <1.
+Significant change in overhanging vegetation habitats (overgrazing, flow modification, use of herbicides, agriculture) Undercut banks PPHI PPHI estimated to occur at a FROC of 1.5 under PES have a high requirement for undercut banks PPHI absent during two consecutive surveys OR present at FROC of <1.5.
 Significant change in undercut bank and rootwads habitats (e.g. bank erosion, reduced flows).